tomfinney/website/src/markdown/projects/01_new_website.md

 ---
 title: New website (first website)
 date: "01-13-2019"
-summary: This is a post describing the website.
+summary: This is a post describing the behind the scenes of the website.
 handle: new-website
 ---